vodoley213/CSSBattle/README.md

 # About this repo

-Here, I try to visually replicate "Targets" not in smallest possible CSS code but in code code I would use in project.
+Here, I try to visually replicate "Targets" not in smallest possible CSS code but in CSS code I would use in project.

 ![CSSBAttle Image](img/coding-1841550_1280.jpg)